Vegan Christmas Cookies

 - Quick chill time.
 Unlike other cookie recipes that call for several hours or overnight chilling time, these need just one hour.

-The texture of these cookies is perfectly crisp around the edges and soft in the middle.
-They are perfectly sweet and you are guarenteed that every mouthful will have plenty of chocolate in them!
-How do you make vegan Christmas cookies?
+- Perfect texture.
+These cookies are perfectly crisp around the edges and soft in the middle.
+They are perfectly sweet, and you are guaranteed that every mouthful will have plenty of chocolate in it!

 Ingredients needed